Agora - where research meets the public

 Assessment criteria

-The evaluation of the proposals is based on the Agora Regulations (Article 9):
+The evaluation of the proposals is based on the Agora Regulations (Article 9).
+The following criteria will be examined:

-• Expertise of the project team (applicant(s), project partner(s) and collaborators).
+• Expertise of the project team (applicant, co-applicant, project partner, collaborator, etc).

-• Suitability of the methods or of the communication design in view of the defined target group
+• Suitability of the methods or the communication design in view of the defined target group.

 The evaluation consists of three stages: